akovanev/kovanev.github.io/_posts/2020-08-27-Custom-data-generator.md

 </code></pre>

-Using <code>GetRandomInstance</code> with passing <code>nameof(method)</code> into it will return the unique <code>Random</code> instance.
-If there was just one instance used in the application then it would not be possible to achieve correct random distribution for each property.

-Just a note.
-It is not mandatory to use the <code>DG</code> runner.
-If you need just to generate data, then you can call the <code>CreateData</code> method of the <code>DataProcessor</code> class.
+Calling the `GetRandomInstance` method, and passing `nameof(method)` as a parameter, should return the unique `Random` instance.
+Please do use it, rather than create your own `Random` object, as in this case, the randomness of the data will be lost at some extent.